Trainy-ai/llm-atc/README.md

 # create a fresh environment
 conda create -n "llm-atc" python=3.10

 # For Macs, macOS >= 10.15 is required to install SkyPilot.
-Apple Silicon-based devices (e.g. Apple M1)
+For Apple Silicon-based devices (e.g. Apple M1)
 pip uninstall grpcio; conda install -c conda-forge grpcio=1.43.0

 # install the skypilot cli and dependency, for the clouds you want, e.g. GCP